seapagan/fastapi-template/CONTRIBUTING.md

 I am quite strict about linting and code formatting and have set up a number of pre-commit hooks and tasks to ensure that the code meets the required standards.

+### Code linting and formatting

+We are using [Ruff](https://docs.astral.sh/ruff/) for linting and formatting.
+These are set up as pre-commit hooks and can be run as below.
+You can also use the `poe ruff` and `poe format` commands to run these manually.

+### Type hinting

+All code must pass `mypy` checks.
+This can be run manually using the `poe mypy` and is part of the pre-commit hooks.

 ### Install Git Pre-Commit hooks

 Please install this if you are intending to submit a PR.
 It will check commits locally before they are pushed up to the Repo.
-The GitHub CI runs the linting checks (and in future probably MyPy as well), and will fail if there are any errors.
+The GitHub CI runs the linting and mypy checks, and will fail if there are any errors.

 ```console
 $ pre-commit install